raspibolt/raspibolt/raspibolt/raspibolt_71_external_unlock.md

 ```
 If you see the above, it confirms the communication from your GCP instance to your RaspiBolt is working.

 Repeat the above command every 10 mins or so for at max.
-1 hour, until you see somwething like:
+1 hour, until you see something like:
 ```
 $ ./run_lncli getinfo
 {